It’s all about the outlook

 We can choose the way in which we view any challenge, or any approach to life.
 Sometimes, our brain plays tricks on us and pulls down a filter over our eyes, causing us to perceive something in a different way.
 But we can re-adjust and remove that filter.
 We can look at things from the outside again.
-We can refresh our viewpoint.
+We can refresh our outlook.

 Minimalism isn’t an exercise in deprivation.
 In fact, by removing one thing from focus, we open the floodgates for millions more experiences.
 It’s not a life of lack.
 It’s a life of richness.
 We just need to redefine what richness means to us.

 Everything in our society is geared towards the consumer.
 No wonder we get distracted and affected by the pull from time to time.
 It’s not a bad thing, not at all.
 It’s just a thing.
 We just continue to flow and sway and let it wash over us.
 Minimalism isn’t the be all and end all.
 We can choose to what degree we apply it in our lives, and to what areas.